Job Prospects... At a glance

 The StudyLink website provides general budget advice for students, and the Sorted website provides help with detailed budget planning.

 Telecommunications apprenticeships can be done through the Infrastructure Industry Training Organisation (Connexis) and The Skills Organisation.

-Under the government-subsidised New Zealand Apprenticeships Scheme, apprenticeships are available for anyone over the age of 16.
-More information on the Scheme is on the Tertiary Education Commission (TEC) website.
+The New Zealand Apprenticeships scheme is available for anyone over the age of 16, and is subsidised by the government.
+More information on the scheme is available on the Tertiary Education Commission (TEC) website.